From Retail to Building zkTLS Applications: My Unconventional Journey in Tech

 - Seeing things from the user's perspective when everyone else is focused on the tech

-It's like having a superpower that lets you see through people's actions to their actual intentions.
-And in tech, where egos can get pretty big, this stuff matters more than you'd think.
+It is like having a superpower that lets you see through people's actions.
+And in tech, where egos can get pretty big, this stuff matters a lot.

 Being a Knowledge Sponge

-My friends joke that I have "main character syndrome" when it comes to learning.
-If I get interested in something, I go ALL IN.
+My friends joke that I have "main character syndrome" for learning.
+If I get interested in something, I go full on.
 Last month it was mechanical keyboards (sorry to everyone who had to hear about switch types).
 Before that, it was typography (did you know the history of Helvetica is actually fascinating?).

-But here's the thing - this habit of diving deep into random subjects has helped me so much in tech.
+But here is the thing.
+This habit of diving deep into random subjects has helped me so much in tech.
 Because sometimes the best solutions come from completely unrelated fields.
 Like how studying comic book layouts helped me think differently about web design.

 One thing that still amazes me is how much raw talent there is in tech.
 I regularly come across people who just blow my mind with their creativity or technical skills.
 And you know what?
-Instead of feeling threatened, I've learned to just fanboy over it.
+Instead of feeling threatened, I learned to just admire it.

 Some of my best friendships started with me sliding into someone's DMs like "yo, that thing you built is INSANE!"
-No agenda, no networking - just genuine appreciation.
-It's surprising how many amazing conversations start that way.
+No agenda, no networking.
+Just genuine appreciation.
+It is surprising how many amazing conversations start that way.

 First Passport Stamp: Istanbul

-2023 was special - my first international trip!
-We flew to Istanbul for EthIstanbul (yeah, my first flight ever was international 😅).
+2023 was very special.
+My first international trip!
+We flew to Istanbul for EthIstanbul (actually, my first flight ever was international 😅).
 Picture this: a kid from a small town, suddenly in this ancient city where Asia meets Europe, representing our team at one of the biggest Web3 conferences.

 The best part?
-It wasn't just work.
+It was not simply work.
 Our team took a week off after the conference to explore.
-We wandered through the Grand Bazaar, got lost in the streets of Cappadocia, and even won a hackathon prize while we were at it - building a location-based treasure hunt game.
-Talk about mixing business with pleasure!
+We wandered through the Grand Bazaar, got lost in the streets of Cappadocia, and even won a hackathon prize while we were at it.
+Building a location-based treasure hunt game.
+Mixing business with pleasure, basically!

-Those late-night team dinners in Istanbul, watching the sunset over the Bosphorus, and those impromptu strategy sessions in Turkish cafes - that's when it hit me how far I'd come from my retail days.
-From arranging mannequins to building zkTLS applications with an international team - life has a funny way of surprising you.
+Those late-night team dinners in Istanbul, watching the sunset over the Bosphorus, and those random strategy sessions in Turkish cafes.
+That is when it hit me how far I had come from my retail days.
+From arranging mannequins to building zkTLS applications with an international team.
+Life has a funny way of surprising you.

 Photo Gallery: A Year of Firsts